Welcome to my professional Web page |

 multi-variable calculus, power series and analytic functions, measure theory

-and integration, optimization, existence and uniqueness of solutions of
+and integration, optimization, existence and uniqueness of solutions of differential

-the nineteenth century.
-Of those Levi-Civita fields, one (which we denote by R) is of particular interest; it is shown to be the smallest
+denote by R) is of particular interest; it is

-non-Archimedean ordered field extension of the real numbers that is complete in
+shown to be the smallest non-Archimedean ordered field extension of the real

-the topology induced by the order and real closed.
-In fact, R is small enough so that the numbers of the field can be implemented on
+In fact, R is small enough so that the numbers

-a computer; and this allows for many useful applications, one of which is the
+of the field can be implemented on a computer; and this allows for many useful

-fast and accurate computation of the derivatives of real-valued functions up to
+derivatives of real-valued functions up to high orders.

 We have studied in my